mohamuhsin/piano-keys/README.md

 Now, you must create a .forEach loop that will pass the elements in the notes array through your event assignment function.

 **7.** Now, the program knows what to do when each piano key has a mousedown or mouseup event fired on it.
 Run your code and see how it works!

+**8.** Next, there are variables that represent the progress buttons in the song box below that allow students to progress the piano.

+The nextOne, nextTwo, nextThree, and startOver change the lyrics and musical notes of the song to help the student play along.
+In the beginning of the song the only button the student needs is nextOne.
+Because of this the .hidden properties of the other buttons are assigned the value of true.

+Now you must create events on all the progress buttons.
+First, create an event handler property with a click event on the nextOne element.